 - Each Market Participant's profile (which is defined by PJM) shall specify the transmission zones or buses for which that participant is eligible to submit demand bids. - Market Buyers may submit hourly demand quantities for which it commits to purchase energy at day-ahead prices for consumption in the next Operating Day.
-Quantity bids must specify MW quantity and location (transmission zone, aggregate, or single bus). - Demand bids are assumed to exclude losses (transmission zone losses and share of 500 kV losses).
+Quantity bids must specify MW quantity and location (transmission zone, aggregate, or single bus). - Demand bids are assumed to exclude losses (transmission zone losses and share of 500 kV losses). - Price sensitive demand bids shall specify MW quantity, location (transmission zone, aggregate, or single bus), and the price at which the demand shall be curtailed. - Price sensitive demand bids are accepted in single bid blocks only.
+Up to nine bid blocks may be submitted per market participant at a specific location. - If a Market Buyer submits no day-ahead bid information, then a zero MW quantity is assumed.

-- Price sensitive demand bids shall specify MW quantity, location (transmission zone, aggregate, or single bus), and the price at which the demand shall be curtailed. - Price sensitive demand bids are accepted in single bid blocks only.
-Up to nine bid blocks may be submitted per market participant at a specific location. - If a Market Buyer submits no day-ahead bid information, then a zero MW quantity is assumed. - For the Day-ahead Market, the Electric Distribution Company (EDC) shall specify the transmission zone, bus distributions, and aggregate bus distributions as a daily distribution.
+- For the Day-ahead Market, the Electric Distribution Company (EDC) shall specify the transmission zone, bus distributions, and aggregate bus distributions as a daily distribution.
 The default distribution for a transmission zone for the Day-ahead Market is the state estimator distribution for that zone at 8:00 a.m. one week prior to the Operating Day (i.e. if next Operating Day is Monday, the default distribution is from 8:00 a.m. on Monday of the previous week). - The EDC may update the default distribution factors only after the state estimator populates the default. - EDCs shall submit a forecast of demand within their transmission zone.
 This is for reliability purposes only (and does not, therefore, require a binding bid). - A Market Buyer that is not an LSE or purchasing on behalf of an LSE is not required to purchase transmission service for purchases from the PJM Market to cover deviation from its sales in a day-ahead market. - The list of transmission zones, aggregates, and single buses at which demand bids are accepted is defined by PJM. - Market Buyers may submit increment offers or decrement bids at any hub, transmission zone, aggregate, single bus or eligible external interface point (posted on the PJM Web site) for which an LMP is calculated.
-It is not required that physical generation or load exists at the location that is specified in the increment offer or decrement bid. - Price-sensitive demand bids, increment offers, and decrement bids must be consistent with the \$1000/MWh price cap.
+It is not required that physical generation or load exists at the location that is specified in the increment offer or decrement bid. - PJM may require that a market participant shall not submit in excess of 3000 virtual bid/offer segments in the Day-ahead Energy Market, when PJM determines that such limit is required to avoid or mitigate significant system performance problems related to the volume of virtual bids. - For purposes of enforcement of the virtual bid limit, a market participant is defined as a PJM Member, including all sub-accounts established under the Member.
+Affiliates or Related Parties will each be treated as market participants and will have their bids counted individually.